Dress Code, the Must See Summer Exhibition in France!

 Dress Code looks at the relationship between identity and clothing, notably through the Drag Queens of New York, the twins in Nigeria, the voodoo rituals in Benin and Togo, the Zapotec women in Mexico, and also through personal photographic investigations.

 Dress Code can be discovered at the Manuel Rivera-Ortiz Foundation in Arles, France.
-Established in 2010, the Foundation aims to encourage committed artists whose work challenges us to develop a new vision of the world.
-By rewarding the dedication and determination of emerging photographers and artists, the Foundation’s mission is to support documentary projects that show humanity in motion and capture social, cultural, political, and ecological issues.
-The images challenge us to question what is sometimes overlooked or forgotten, to offer a singular vision of the world around us, and to give voice to the voiceless and opportunity to the most vulnerable and disadvantaged among us — in every community in the world — to be seen and heard.
+Established in 2010, the Foundation aims to encourage artists whose work challenges us to develop a new vision of the world.
+The Foundation’s mission is to support documentary projects that show humanity in motion.
+To help capture social, cultural, political, and ecological issues.
+The images challenge us to question what is often overlooked to offer a singular vision of the world around us, and to give voice to the voiceless and opportunity to the most vulnerable and disadvantaged among us — in every community in the world — to be seen and heard.

 The festival opens on July 4 and runs through September 25, 2022.